 Sharon Lesley Ohrenstein has made her life in the performing arts an adventure in daring do.
-After getting a callback in her first audition at the age of nine for lead in Alice In Wonderland, Sharon has been inspired to explore the world of theater arts as actress, singer, director, writer, lyricist, producer, teacher, composer, and arranger working from Kentucky to Florida, to New York, the eastern United States, Canada, and Honduras.
+After getting a callback in her first audition at the age of nine for lead in Alice In Wonderland, Sharon has been inspired to explore the world of theater arts as actress, singer, director, writer, lyricist, producer, teacher, composer, librettist, and arranger working from Kentucky to Florida, to New York, the eastern United States, Canada, and Honduras.

 Sharon grew up in Anchorage, Kentucky where a renowned children’s theater tradition flourished.
 She performed in The Wizard of Oz (Glinda), Alice through the Looking Glass, (White Chess Queen), Peter Pan (Mrs. Darling) and studied acting and voice.
 What also began was her experience with original material.
 Original songs were composed for Anchorage Children Theater (ACT) productions and Sharon was given many solos to sing.